 - (a) Discount rate.
-The discount rate used to measure the Total OPEB Liability was 5.22% percent. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Georgia will be made at the current level as budgeted and then averaged over the prior five years. - (c) Long term rate of return: The long-term expected rate of return on OPEB plan investments will be determined based on the allocation of assets by asset class and by the mean and variance of real returns as determined by the investment advisor.
+The discount rate used to measure the Total OPEB Liability was 7.30% percent. - (b) Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from members and the State of Georgia will be made at the level projected in the budget projections to the extent budget projections were provided.
+After that, the plan contribution is assumed to be equal to the average of the plan contributions over the prior five years. - (c) Long term rate of return: The long-term expected rate of return on OPEB plan investments will be determined based on the allocation of assets by asset class and by the mean and variance of real returns as determined by the investment advisor. - (d) Municipal bond rate: the discount rate determination will use a municipal bond rate to the extent the Fund is projected to run out of money before all benefits are paid. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members were projected through 2120.

-- (d) Municipal bond rate: the discount rate determination will use a municipal bond rate to the extent the Fund is projected to run out of money before all benefits are paid. - (e) Periods of projected benefit payments: Projected future benefit payments for all current plan members were projected through 2118. - (f) Assumed asset allocation: The target asset allocation, as provided by the investment consultant, are summarized in the following table.
+(f) Assumed asset allocation: The target asset allocation, as provided by the investment consultant, are summarized in the following table.